• Explore. Learn. Thrive. Fastlane Media Network

 Hosts: Taylor Holiday and Richard Gaffin

-Best for: DTC operators who want data-driven strategy from people managing real ad spend at scale
+Best for: DTC operators who want data driven strategy from people managing real ad spend at scale

 Listen on: CommonThreadCo.com | Apple Podcasts | Spotify

 Taylor and Richard come out of Common Thread Collective, one of the most respected DTC growth agencies in the industry.
 What makes this show different is the data.
-They’re not talking about what worked for one brand – they’re sharing patterns from a portfolio of growing DTC businesses, which means the insights are more reliable and more broadly applicable.
+They’re not talking about what worked for one brand.
+They’re sharing patterns from a portfolio of growing DTC businesses, which means the insights are more reliable and more broadly applicable.

+With nearly 400 episodes published and counting, the archive is deep.
 Their episode on antifragile ecommerce tactics is required listening if you’re trying to build a brand that survives market volatility.
 If you’re spending real money on paid acquisition and want to understand attribution, creative strategy, and scaling profitably, this is the show for you.

 4. EcomCrew

-Hosts: Mike Jackness and Dave Bryant
+Hosts: Dave Bryant and Mike Jackness

-Best for: Ecommerce owners who want the unfiltered truth about running product-based businesses
+Best for: Ecommerce owners who want the unfiltered truth about running product based businesses

 Listen on: EcomCrew.com | Apple Podcasts | Spotify